Drunk van driver who killed brother and sister in M4 crash jailed

 Newman will be expected to serve half his prison sentence in custody.
 He was also disqualified from driving for 14 years and eight months.

-As Newman was taken down from the dock members of the public shouted “b*****” and “bull****”.
+As Newman was taken down from the dock, members of the public shouted “bastard” and “bullshit”.

 Register for free to continue reading